 Maple programs at The Wild Center

 In addition to The Wild Center’s Community Maple Program, the museum also offers a variety of different elements to connect the visitor to the maple sugaring process including the build out of a new permanent maple exhibit at the lean-to adjacent to the Big Wolf Great Hall.
 Recently, I took a private tour of the new exhibit with Dave St. Onge, The Wild Center’s facilities manager and sugar maker.
 He was kind enough to walk me through some of the neat interactive elements of the new exhibit and we discussed some of the future elements they plan on adding thanks to the help of an IMLS (Institute of Museum and Library Services) grant.
 This really is a great addition to this growing museum.
 It begins by walking you through the rich history of maple syrup in the Tupper Lake and Piercefield region, then invites you to share your maple moments, experiences, and even recipes with them.

 March maple madness

 Once maple season arrives in the spring, the Maple Program at The Wild Center gets going full swing.
 Every weekend during March, The Wild Center celebrates all things maple!
 Visitors are invited to tour the sugar shack, try the maple quest, taste some maple treats at the Waterside Cafe, and take part in special maple programming.
-During NYS Maple Weekends (March 23 - 24 and March 30 - 31) additional programs will also be available.
-(Side note: I can tell you from personal experience, you might think that you are too old for cotton candy... then you try some of their Maple Spun Delight and quickly reevaluate.
+During NYS Maple Weekends (March 21 - 22 and March 28 - 29) additional programs will also be available.
+(Side note: I can tell you from personal experience, you might think that you are too old for cotton candy...then you try some of The Wild Center's Maple Spun Delight and quickly reevaluate.
 Just thinking about it makes me ready for spring!)

 A maple legacy